acornejo/downshow/README.md

 in Chrome, Safari and Firefox.
 It probably works with Internet Explorer, but your milage may vary.

-Downshow is **tiny!**, only 3kb minified and &lt; 1kb gzip'ed.
+Downshow is **tiny!**, only 4.5kb minified and 1.5kb gzip'ed.

-It relies on javascript's DOM to parse the input HTML and produce the markdown output.
+It relies on the browsers DOM engine to parse the input HTML and produce the markdown output.
+When a browser DOM engine is not available (i.e. when running in the server on node.js) it fallsback on jsdom.
 In more detail, the DOM tree of the input HTML is processed in reverse breadth first search order (aka reverse level order traversal).
-Every supported HTML element is replaced with its markdown equivalent.
-Unsupported elements are stripped out and replaced by their sanitized text contents.
+Every supported HTML element is replaced with its markdown equivalent, and unsupported elements are stripped out and replaced by their sanitized text contents.
-All element attributes are ignored by the default node parser, but it is possible to override this behavior by providing custom node parsers.
+The default node parser ignores all element attributes and strips all HTML tags from the output (however this behavior can be overriden through custom node parsers).

 The source code is released under the MIT license, and therefore places almost no restrictions on what you can do with it.